Learning Support FdA

 What can you do with a Learning Support FdA?

 You could progress to a relevant Bachelor's degree, such as BA (Hons) Education Studies.
 You could also do a Postgraduate Certificate in Education, School Centred Initial Teacher Training Programme (SCITT) or the Graduate Teacher Programme (GTP), all of which can lead to Qualified Teacher Status.

 After you finish the course, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-What you'll study on this FdA Learning Support degree course
+What you'll study on this FdA Learning Support course

-If you're studying this course full time, you need to study units worth a total of 120 credits each year.
-If you're studying this course part time, you need to study units worth a total of 80 credits each year.
+If you're studying this course full time, you need to study modules worth a total of 120 credits each year.
+If you're studying this course part time, you need to study modules worth a total of 80 credits each year.